Ahish11/TeamsClone/README.md

 # TeamsClone
- Used Html ,css , jquery
+ Used Html ,css , jquery and responsive for iphone 6/7/8 , ipad pro ,ipad (refer chrome devtools)